 There has been a bunch of takes on responsive data tables since I first published about it.

 The idea of the original was to abandon the grid layout of the table and make each cell its own line.
 Each of those lines is labeled with a pseudo element.
 This creates a much taller table, requiring more vertical scrolling, but does not require horizontal scrolling.
-It’s easier to browse the data without losing context of what’s what.
-The downside is that you might lose the context of data comparison, since you no longer see see cells of data right next to other cells of that type.
+It’s easier to browse the data without losing the context of what’s what.
+The downside is that you might lose the context of data comparison since you no longer see cells of data right next to other cells of that type.

 Mobifreaks published a very similar idea, which uses the same layout change and pseudo element labeling.
 They used HTML5 data-* attributes for the labeling, which removes the need to have custom CSS for different tables.
 I don’t buy into the SEO part, but the code is good.

 Derek Pennycuff took the original and applied the “mobile first” concept.
-Instead of starting with table markup it starts with definition list markup, then forces it into a table layout when the screen is large enough to accomodate it.
+Instead of starting with table markup it starts with definition list markup, then forces it into a table layout when the screen is large enough to accommodate it.
 While I love the thinking here, I’m not sure I like what it takes to get it done.
 The markup is much heavier and (ironically) I don’t think it’s semantic.
 Tabular data should be marked up as a table.
 I think the philosophy behind “mobile first” is keeping things simple and lighter by default and heavier and more complex for larger screens.
 This demo starts out and stays heavy.

 Scott Jehl cooked up two clever ideas.
 One was to build a chart from the data in the table.
-In this demo it’s pie chart that is much narrower than the complete data table and thus more suitable for small screens.
+In this demo, it’s pie chart that is much narrower than the complete data table and thus more suitable for small screens.

 Pretty cool, but clearly all tables can’t be converted into charts.
 I’d also argue a data table and a chart are pretty different things.
-If you are going to go through the trouble of making a chart, it would probably be good to show that to the larger screen as well as it provides context in an useful alternative way.
+If you are going to go through the trouble of making a chart, it would probably be good to show that to the larger screen as well as it provides context in a useful alternative way.
 Or at least have an option to see it.